Kamal Miller: CF Montréal

 Miller was selected by Austin FC in the 2020 MLS Expansion Draft and immediately traded to the Montreal Impact in exchange for $225,000 in General Allocation Money and a first round pick (11th) in the 2021 MLS SuperDraft.
 He made his debut for Montreal on April 17 against Toronto FC.
 After a strong start with Montreal, the club announced on July 12 a contract extension until 2023.

 Miller scored his first goal for his new club on November 3, scoring the second in a 2–0 win over the Houston Dynamo.
 As a result of Miller's strong play for Montreal during the 2022 MLS season, in July 2022 the league announced him as one of the commissioner's picks for the 2022 MLS All-Star Game.

 Inter Miami CF

 On April 12, 2023, Miller was traded by CF Montréal to Inter Miami CF with $1.3 million in General Allocation Money for Bryce Duke and winger Ariel Lassiter.
 He made his Miami debut on April 22 against the Houston Dynamo.
+Miller later said that teammate Lionel Messi appreciated his willingness to defend him during matches and sometimes called him “security”.

 In October 2023, Miami announced that they had signed Miller to a contract extension through the 2026 season, with a club option for 2027.